ataiva-software/vertex/infrastructure/disaster-recovery/multi-region-disaster-recovery.md

 We sincerely apologize for any inconvenience this disruption may have caused.
 We appreciate your patience and understanding during this time.

-If you continue to experience any issues, please contact our support team at support@eden.example.com.
+If you continue to experience any issues, please contact our support team at support@vertex.example.com.

-The Eden Team
+The Vertex Team
 ```

 ## Appendices